 Once the installation is completed, start the Docker service on your AlmaLinux and also enable it to run automatically with system boot.

-sudo systemctl enable docker sudo systemctl start docker
+sudo systemctl enable docker

 systemctl status docker

-5. Add AlmaLinux User to Docker User Group
+5. Add User to Docker User Group

-rights or root access and to avoid that add your current system user into the Docker group so that you can easily run its command for downloading and creating containers.
+To run docker commands we need sudo rights or root access and to avoid that add your current system user to the Docker group so that you can easily run its command for downloading and creating containers.

 sudo usermod -aG docker $USER